To quickly recap-- we have established a baseline and developed a strong foundation to build upon. This is key.

 Developing your SA is not only about preventing or surviving an attack.
 Although having good SA will help make you a hard target in a potential confrontation, it’s also about honing your skills of observation in all areas of your life.
 SA is something you cultivate over time.
 It should become part of your everyday life.
 SA should become second nature so when it’s deployed it is done naturally without having to think about it, like blinking and breathing.
 You do these things without conscious thought.

-There are a lot of resources out there about SA and how to improve your attentiveness about your surroundings or operational environment.
+There are a lot of resources out there about SA and how to improve your attentiveness to your surroundings or operational environment.
 A lot of SA is simply watching your six, or your back.

 There is a system called Observe-Orient-Decide-Act (OODA) loop.
 I could write an entire piece just on the OODA loop.
 Observe and Orient is basically SA.
 Put yourself in a position to observe all.
 You want to have a clear field of vision.
 Establish a baseline of behavior for where you are.
 What is normal or not normal for your environment?
-I’ll discuss nonverbal body language and behavior in a separate note to you.
+I’ll discuss body language and other non-verbal behavior in a separate note to you.

 Do you have an action plan if things go sideways?

 Example: Man walks into a café with a gun.
+What would you do?

 I’d suggest you take the time to look closer at the OODA loop and everything discussed in more detail on your own.
 Please reach out to me if you have any questions or thoughts on this.